iamoracle/lgbrate/README.md

 # LGBRATE

 LGBRATE is a fully decentralized LGBTQIA+ community and forum that runs on the CELO blockchain.
 We provide a platform to organize events, meet other members and donate funds to projects.
+LGBRATE will liberate LGBTQIA+ communities worldwide especially, in countries where they are persecuted.
+Members can connect & express their identity without fear and shame.
+It will also sensitize the public on gender-diversity.

 ## Project Roadmap